Updated: Jun 14, 2021

 Blood pressure: The adrenals are responsible for contracting and relaxing the blood vessels that lead to the heart, thus they are involved with controlling blood pressure.
 In order for them to carry out this function, they need salt, potassium, calcium and magnesium.
 If they have an adequate supply of these minerals, they can do their job.

 Observation: Several people arriving here in Clearwater, Florida from more temperate climates around the world, are found to experience some of the symptoms described above within 7 – 10 days of their arrival.
 They often experience lack of energy, sleep problems when the the body’s metabolism is slowed.
 As a note, Florida is a high humidity area.

 How Your Nervous System Works: Your nervous system is pretty much like an electrical switchboard in a building.
-When there are interruptions in electricity, the lights may flicker and, in an extreme case, the circuit blows and the power is cut off.
+When

 The body works in pretty much the same way.
 The body’s electrical “switchboard” needs minerals (electrolytes**) – calcium, magnesium and other minerals – for the “electricity” to flow through the nervous system and keep all the organs, glands and muscles functioning.

 A slight deficiency will make one feel uncomfortable and if the deficiency increases, it can result in even more severe symptoms, many of which are described in the lists above.
 In an extreme case, the “power” is cut completely and the body functions stop altogether.

 (**Electrolytes: any chemical compound that ionizes when molten or in solution, allowing it to conduct electricity.
 Source: Webster’s New World College Dictionary Fifth Edition.)

 Water and Salt: In order for your body to get hydrated and for its “electrical” system to function properly, it needs both water and salt (minerals/electrolytes).
 That’s right – salt!